 During the lease term in Gainesville

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Gainesville, the renter must allow us to go into the rental home.
-Some justifiable reasons to go into rental home are to:
+During lease, the rental belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Gainesville, the tenant must allow us to enter the rental property.
+Some solid reasons to access rental home are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Gainesville.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Gainesville.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free archive for rental investors in Gainesville
+a free reference for property owners in Gainesville

 - Before you put a renter in your rental in Gainesville